ETIAS for Brazilians 2026: Complete Guide

 What IS changing is that starting in late 2026, you’ll need to complete a quick online authorisation before your trip.
 The process is straightforward: fill out a 10-minute form, pay €20 (~R$110), receive approval within minutes, and travel.
 Your ETIAS is electronically linked to your passport for three years.

-Think of it like the US ESTA — if you’ve ever applied to visit the United States, ETIAS works the same way, just for 30 European countries at once.
+Think of it like the US ESTA or UK ETA — a short online travel authorisation, just covering 30 European countries at once.

 ℹ️ Bottom line: You can still visit Europe without a visa.
 You just need to complete a 10-minute online form and pay €20 (~R$110) before you go.